mozilla/pkipolicy/rootstore/policy.md

 ##### 3.1.5.1 Applicability and Scope

 For each annual audit period beginning on or after July 1, 2027, each CA operator with a CA certificate included in our root store with the websites trust bit enabled MUST obtain a Detailed Controls Report (DCR).
-The purpose of the DCR is to provide sufficient information for CA management and Mozilla oversight purposes regarding the design, controls, verification methods, scope boundaries, implementation, testing, and operating effectiveness of CA systems as they relate to compliance with the CA/Browser Forum's TLS Baseline Requirements and the Network and Certificate System Security Requirements.
+The purpose of the DCR is to provide sufficient information for CA management and Mozilla oversight purposes regarding the design, scope boundaries, implementation, testing, and operating effectiveness of controls intended to support compliance with the [TLS BRs][TLS-BRs] and the [NCSSRs][NCSSRs], which provide the primary applicable criteria for purposes of the DCR.
 This requirement is in addition to, and does not replace, any other audit reports required by this policy.

 ##### 3.1.5.2 Minimum Contents